 Most people choose to use the services of a funeral director.
-Their experience and knowledge allow them to provide good advice and, usually, an excellent service.
+This way funeral planning becomes a bit more easier to have someone else’s experience and knowledge, allowing them to provide good advice and usually, an excellent service.
 However, you can choose a DIY funeral, but this will take more of your time and you will need to make arrangements with the local authority.
+So it could be said that funeral planning for DIY funerals could be more hassle for you and your family.
 Usually, people chose a funeral director via recommendation, if you want to check out their credentials please check via either The National Association of Funeral Directors or the National Society of Allied and Independent Funeral Directors.

 Burial or Cremation